- Setting up work email for devices

 - Add an Entra app and obtain its Entra details for configuring modern authentication

 - Create a gatekeeping profile

-- Verifying that a device is allowed to access work email and organizer data
+- Verify that a device is allowed to access Exchange ActiveSync

 - Creating email profiles

-- Protecting email data using the BlackBerry Secure Gateway
+- Protecting email data sent to iOS devices using the BlackBerry Secure Gateway

-- Enable a unified BlackBerry Hub on Android Enterprise devices
+- Enable the BlackBerry Hub app for Android Enterprise devices

 - Extending email security using S/MIME